BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 |      |       | **Optional Cost**       | **$290.64**
 |              |                               | **Estimated Monthly Cost (Including Optional)**                 | **$591.85**

+**Note**: When we redeploy the solution, there will be no  extra cost, since primary region is already paid for.

 #### 3.1.3.
 Premium

-Deploy the Premium solution when you want monitoring, high availability and security for the components.
-High availability is achieved by deploying the components in two regions at a time.
-No redeployment is required in Premium solution.
+Deploy the Premium solution when you require Monitoring, High Availability and Hardening/Security for the deployed components.
+High availability is achieved by deploying the same components in two regions at the same time.
+No redeployment is required in this solution.

-This solution also provides (Core + Monitoring +Hardening), the difference between Standard & Premium solution is under Premium - Both the regions can be deployed at same time, and however this is not possible under standard solution.
-The details on components used in this solution is listed in Section:
+This solution also provides (Core + Monitoring + Hardening), the difference between Standard & Premium solution is under Premium - both the regions will be deployed at same time.
+The details on components used in this solution is listed in section below:

 * The Estimated Monthly Azure cost is: **$391.69**

 * The Estimated Monthly Azure cost (Including Optional Component) is: **$682.33**

-_Note: Refer below table for the optional component list & Features_
+**Note**: Refer below table for the optional component list & Features

 **Pricing Model for Premium Solution:**

-Prices are calculated by Considering Location as **East US** and Pricing Model as **“PAYG”.**
+Prices are calculated by Considering Location as **East US** and Pricing Model as **“PAYG”**.

 | **Resource Name**           | **Size**           | **Resource costing model**                 | **Azure Cost/month**
 | -------------              | -------------       | --------------------                       | ------------